daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-ok now the setter doesn't break anymore but we still have
+Now our setter doesn't break anymore but we still an AssertionError:
 ```
 ✖ can set/get the input value directly via the custom element
 AssertionError: expected '' to equal 'foo'
 ```

-Ok, we need a change of tactic :thinking:
+We may need a change of tactic :thinking: We can either:
 - add it as a separate property
 - sync it when needed